mikejac/node-red-contrib-google-smarthome/README.md

   port you chose).
 E.g. run `curl -X POST http://192.168.178.25:13002/smarthome`.
 It should answer with `{"error":"missing inputs"}`.
 This error message is okay, all other messages indicate connection problems with the local fulfillment service.
-- Install an app like [mDNS Discovery](https://play.google.com/store/apps/details?id=com.mdns_discovery.app) on your phone.
-Let it search for "nodered-google".
-It should find exactly one device, with the IP address of your host and the port you specified in your configuration.
+- Install [Service Browser](https://play.google.com/store/apps/details?id=com.druk.servicebrowser) or a similar mDNS discovery tool on your phone.
+It must find a service named "_nodered-google._tcp.".
+Tap on it, then tap again on "nodered" to see the details.
+Check if the IP address and port are correct.
 - Open [chrome://inspect](chrome://inspect) in Chrome on your computer (not available on phone) Let it run a while until your smart speaker is discovered.
 Click the `inspect` link.
 You'll see the console output of your smart speaker.
 The first two lines should read "Ready, App version: x.0" and "node-red-contrib-google-smarthome app.js ready!".
 If the